Blackberrii/StatScape/README.md

 The bot now uses an interactive menu system with a single command:

-* `!stats <username>` - Opens an interactive menu to view all OSRS statistics
+* `!lookup <username>` - Opens an interactive menu to view all OSRS statistics

 Example:
 ```
-!stats zezima
+!lookup zezima
 ```

 Once the menu appears, you can click buttons to view: